5 Things to Consider When Experiencing Hate

 - Stay Calm: Take a deep breath, limit eye-contact, and maintain neutral body language.

-- Speak Out: If safe to do so, establish physical boundaries in a calm and firm voice, and denounce their behavior and comments.
+- Speak Out (If you can do so safely): In a calm and firm voice establish physical boundaries, and denounce their behavior and comments.

 - Seek Immediate Support: Ask bystanders for support or intervention.

 - Seek Emotional Support: Once you feel safe, take time to recover and reach out to someone to talk about what happened.
 Remember this is not your fault, and you are not alone.